Yellen says Russian oil price cap could save African countries $6bn annually

 Yellen said the United States was working with African leaders to mitigate the damage caused by Russia’s “illegal and unprovoked war” in Ukraine, which along with COVID-19 had slowed growth and pushed millions of Africans into poverty and hunger.

-Speaking at a co-working space that helps women and young entrepreneurs, Yellen said U.S. investments in Africa were motivated by “our mutually beneficial, long-term partnership” with a goal of generating positive economic returns.
+Speaking at a co-working space that helps women and young entrepreneurs, Yellen drew sharp contrasts with other countries’ investment, emphasizing that US investments in Africa were motivated by “our mutually beneficial, long-term partnership” with a goal of generating positive economic returns.

-Oil rises $3/bbl after Russia signals output cut due to price cap
+It is a message Yellen plans to hammer home throughout her visit, with further stops planned in Zambia and South Africa, contrasting the US approach with that of China and other countries active on the continent.

-Yellen met earlier with Senegal’s Minister of Economy, International Planning, and Cooperation Oulimata Sarr, who like Yellen is also the first woman to serve in her current role.
+She said Africans were demanding greater accountability and transparency from their governments, calling them a prerequisite for sustainable economic growth.
+US engagement, she said, prioritized “adherence to high standards like transparency, good governance, accountability, and environmental sustainability.”

 Comments